Skip to content

 # Please do so

-Now test that podman works:
+Now make sure that podman works:

 Terminal window